 SUDDEN TEMPERATURE CHANGES CAN DAMAGE WATER LINES

-Water pipelines are exposed to damages and leakages if there are extreme temperature swings.
-According to the American Society of Civil Engineers, just a 10 degree change in temperature can increase the stress on water mains and pipelines, which increases the chances of damage.
+Water pipelines are exposed to damage and leakages if there are extreme temperature swings.
+According to the American Society of Civil Engineers, just a 10-degree change in temperature can increase the stress on water mains and pipelines, which increases the chances of damage.

 MATURE TREES NEAR YOUR WATER LINES CAN ALSO CAUSE DAMAGES